Search is on for SA Ag Town of the Year

 South Australia is on the search for its next Ag Town of the Year, with nominations now open.
 The Agricultural Town of the Year award recognises South Australian towns that are excelling in agriculture and the flow-on effect this has on a township and community.

-The 2020 winner was the Mallee town of Pinnaroo, which was selected from 119 nominations for 70 different towns across eight regions.
-SA Minister for Primary Industries and Regional Development David Basham is encouraging all regional South Australian communities to get involved and nominate their town for the award.
+The 2020 winner was the Mallee town of Pinnaroo, which was selected from 119 nominations for 70 different towns.
+South Australian Minister for Primary Industries and Regional Development David Basham is encouraging all regional South Australian communities to get involved and nominate their town for the award.

 “Our regions matter.
 They contribute around $29 billion a year to the South Australian economy across industries including farming, fishing, manufacturing and tourism.”

-Nominations for this year’s award can be made at agtown.com.au, with nominations closing on Friday, August 6.
-Nominated towns will then be put to a public vote to help select five finalists who’ll vie for the title of 2021 South Australian Agricultural Town of the Year.
+You can nominate a town for this year’s award at agtown.com.au, with nominations closing on August 6.
+Nominated towns will then be put to a public vote to select five finalists.
+These five will then vie for the title of 2021 South Australian Agricultural Town of the Year.
 The winner will be announced at the 2021 Regional Showcase celebration event in November.